palantir/giraffe/README.md

 The closest equivalent to Giraffe is XebiaLabs's [Overthere][overthere].
 In our view, Giraffe has two major benefits when compared to Overthere:

-1. It's offered under the Apache 2.0 license instead of GPLv2
+1. It uses the standard `java.nio.file` API introduced in Java 7
-2. It uses the standard `java.nio.file` API introduced in Java 7
+2. It's offered under the Apache 2.0 license instead of the GPLv2

 That said, _Overthere_ supports more protocols and supports Windows, which may make it more appropriate for your use case.